underpostnet/engine/hardhat/WHITE-PAPER.md

 The deployment script:
 1. Connects to the Besu RPC endpoint using the coinbase private key.
 2. Deploys the `ObjectLayerToken` contract.
-3. Mints 10M CyberKoyn to the deployer.
+3. Mints 10M CryptoKoyn to the deployer.
 4. Writes a JSON deployment artifact to `hardhat/deployments/` for consumption by the Cyberia CLI and server.

 **CLI Integration (`bin/cyberia.js`):**